metamorph-inc/openmeta-mms/docs/pet/pet_drivers.rst

 Objective
 ~~~~~~~~~

-An Objective is an atom that can be placed inside an Optimizer.
 An Objective placed inside an Optimizer will appear as a port
 on the Optimizer's PET model and PET Analysis Blocks can be
 connected to it.